AtiVassileva/GamingWiki/README.md

 articles or their own and reply to comments.
 - 📡Reviews - add, edit or delete reviews written by them.
 - 🤑Tips & Tricks - add, edit or delete tips & tricks written by them.
+- 📱 Discussions - add, edit, delete discussions created by them & join discussions and chat with other members in real time.

 2. Administrator
 - ✅ Approval - approve, edit or delete games and characters added by regular users.